-Besides, my husband had a very nice Italian wine (you can see it in the photo below – it’s Aiola Chianti Classico), and he, in turn, was anxious to pair this wine with a good traditional Italian pasta dish.
+Besides, my husband had a very nice Italian wine which we were anxious to pair with a good traditional Italian pasta dish.
 The stars seemed to be aligned for me to finally tackle the recipe for stuffed manicotti pasta shells.
-I decided to go the traditional route and stuff the shells with ricotta cheese and chopped spinach filling, accompanied by a red tomato sauce.
+I decided to go the traditional route and stuff the shells with spinach and ricotta cheese filling, accompanied by a red tomato sauce.

-Stuffed manicotti pasta shells with ricotta cheese and spinach filling
+How to make ricotta cheese and spinach filling

 - 9 Manicotti pasta shells